 The immune response against pathogens requires the specific physical interaction between T lymphocytes and antigen presenting cells, especially dendritic cells, through the formation of an immune synapse.
 During this process, the cells exchange information both through receptor-ligand contacts at the cell surface and through the transfer of exosomes.

-The present study was performed by the group led by Professor Francisco Sánchez-Madrid, principal investigator of the Intercellular Communication laboratory at the CNIC, head of the Immunology Service at the Hospital la Princesa, and Professor of Immunology at the Universidad Autónoma de Madrid.
+The present study was performed the group led by Professor Francisco Sánchez-Madrid, principal investigator of the Intercellular Communication laboratory at the CNIC, head of the Immunology Service at the Hospital la Princesa, and Professor of Immunology at the Universidad Autónoma de Madrid.
 In previous work, the group demonstrated that T cells can transfer exosomes to dendritic cells during the formation of the immune synapse.
 Authors Daniel Torralba and Francesc Baixauli collaborated with other CNIC groups, including the group led by Professor José Antonio Enriquez and the Proteomics and Genomics units.
 The study also involved contributions from researchers from the Centro de Investigación CIMA in Pamplona and other Spanish centers.

 #Healthcare biotech; #Spain; #CNIC